What is Social Media Advertising?

 - Impressions: The number of times an ad was shown to a given social platform’s users.
 (Some people may see it more than once.)

-- Clicks (Swipe-Ups on Snapchat): The number of times users clicked on an ad to visit its advertiser’s website or landing page.
+- Clicks: The number of times users clicked on an ad to visit its advertiser’s website or landing page.

 - Engagement: The number of likes, comments, shares, and other interactions with an ad.